Key takeaways

 - Step-by-step debugging — Catches and fixes bugs during development, not after

-- YC backing — Credibility and network from Y Combinator
+- YC backing + $4M seed — Credibility and runway from Y Combinator and institutional investors[1]

 - Real debugging tools — Error logs, breakpoints, step-through debugging